learn-co-curriculum/dsc-3-34-02-curse-of-dimensionality-simulation-lab/README.md

 ## Dimensionality vs. Volume of a Hypercube
 Let's formalize it a bit more.
-Consider a  p -dimensional hypercube with unit volume.
+Consider a  $p$-dimensional hypercube with unit volume.
 Suppose that we have $n$  data points uniformally distributed inside the hypercube.
-The volume (area) of a square is  $e^2$ , where  $e$  is the edge length; the volume of a cube is  $e^3$ , and so on .
-Hence the volume of a  p -dimensional hypercube is given by:
+Where  $e$  is the edge length, the volume (area) of a square is $e^2$; the volume of a cube is  $e^3$, and so on .
+Hence the volume of a  $p$-dimensional hypercube is given by:

-$$Vp=1=e^p$$
+$$V_p=e^p$$

-Let  $r$  be the ratio of points inside the cube which are within some neighborhood.
-To capture an $r$ with maximum points in the data, we need to grow a cube which takes up $r$ of the unit cube's volume.
-Since the length of an edge on the cube is simply 1, we have:
+Let  $r$  be the *ratio of points* inside the cube which are within some neighborhood.
+To capture an $r$ with maximum points in the data, we need to grow a cube which takes up some portion $r$ of the entire unit cube's volume.
+Since the length of an edge on the cube is simply $e$, we have:

 $$r=e^p$$

-Expressed in terms of  $e_p$ , the edge length necessary to fill a p-dimensional -hypercube, we have that:
+Expressed in terms of  $e_p$ , the edge length necessary to fill a p-dimensional hypercube, we have that:

 $$e_p(r)=r^{1/p}$$

 This means, in order to capture 10% (0.1) of the samples in 2 dimensions, we need  $e_2(.1)=(.1)^{1/2}=0.31$.

-But in 10-d space we need $e_10(.1)=(.1)^1/10=0.8$ , or 80 percent of the volume of the cube.
+But in 10-d space we need $e_{10}(.1)=(.1)^1/10=0.8$ , or 80 percent of the volume of the cube.

 ### Use $e_p(r)=r^{1/p}$ to calculate percentage of volume covered for p = [1,..,10].
 Produce the output as shown below: